facebook/react/docs/index.md

     <div class="example">
       <h3>An Application</h3>
       <p>
-        Using properties and state, we can put together a small Todo application.
-React provides an interface to the DOM via `refs`.
+        Using `props` and `state`, we can put together a small Todo application.
+        This example uses `state` to track the current list of items as well as the text that the user has entered.
 Although event handlers appear to be rendered inline, they will be collected and implemented using event delegation.
       </p>
       <div id="todoExample"></div>
     </div>